ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 ### Optional tip: Return focus to gVim after forward and inverse search
-**Relevant editor:** gVim used with Zathura on Linux
+**Relevant editor:** gVim used with Zathura on Linux You'll also need the X Window System (and not Wayland) for `xdotool` to work.

 From my testing (using the i3 window manager; YMMV) gVim lost focus after forward search and failed to regain focus after inverse search.
 Here is how to fix both problems (some steps are the same as for terminal Vim/Neovim above, in which case I will refer to the above descriptions to avoid repetition):